tomlintontx/jira-worklog-tool/user-instructions.md

 ### 4. `/get-my-open-issues`
 - **Description**: Returns a list of Jira issues assigned to you that are in an open or on-hold status.

+## Handling Specific Scenarios

+### What happens if you are added to a calendar invite that you are not the owner of?
+- **Action**: Edit the calendar invite and add the relevant FES number in the title.
+This will update only your calendar and allow you to log your time.

+### What happens if there are multiple FES resources on one calendar invite?
+- **Example Scenario**: A TAM adds a solution consultant to a meeting and includes their own FES number in the title.
+- **Solution**: The solution consultant should edit the calendar invite and add their FES number to the title, then save the invite.
+This updates only the solution consultant's calendar, allowing them to log time against their issue.
+If an attempt is made to log time against the wrong issue, the tool will prevent it and notify the user to either become the issue owner or change the issue number.

 ## Additional Information
 - This tool is designed to optimize your workflow and ensure accurate time tracking.
 - Regular updates and maintenance will be conducted to enhance its functionality.